apache/doris-website/versioned_docs/version-3.0/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/config-cg.md

 ## Configure Cache persistent
 In the default deployment, BE services use Kubernetes' [EmptyDir](https://kubernetes.io/zh-cn/docs/concepts/storage/volumes/#emptydir) as the cache storage.
 The EmptyDir mode is non-persistent, meaning that cached data will be lost after a service restart, leading to a drop in query efficiency.
 The steps to configure persistent storage for the cache are as follows:
-1. Customize the startup configuration.
-2. Deploy the ConfigMap containing the startup configuration.
-3. Configure the DorisDisaggregatedCluster resource.

 1. Create a custom ConfigMap containing the startup information.
   In the default deployment, each compute group’s BE service starts using the default configuration file from the image.
 To persist cache data, a custom startup configuration is needed.
 Doris Operator uses Kubernetes' ConfigMap to mount the startup configuration file.